jefflester/minitrino/lib/modules/catalog/hive/readme.md

 # Hive Module

-This module uses Minio as a local implementation of S3 server.
+This module uses Minio as a local S3 service.
 You can write data to this service and the files will be written to your machine.
 You can read more about Minio [here](https://docs.min.io/docs/minio-docker-quickstart-guide.html).
-This module also uses a Hive metastore container along with a Postgres container for the metastore's backend storage.
+This module also uses a Hive metastore (HMS) container along with a Postgres container for the HMS's backend storage.
+The HMS image is based off of naushadh's repository [here](https://github.com/naushadh/hive-metastore) (refer to his repository for additional documentation on the HMS image and configuration options).

 You can access the Minio UI at `http://localhost:9000` with `access-key` and `secret-key` for credentials.